Sahyun's Home Page

 IMG_8337.jpeg

-55. The last item in the UW-Whitewater loop section is the Basset House (1857) at the corner of N Prairie and W Main St.
+55. Continue south on Prairie St to the Basset House (1857) at the corner of N Prairie and W Main St.

 IMG_8338.jpeg